How to Build a Slack App as a Solo Developer

 Common Pitfalls

 Ignoring the 3-second rule.
-Slack expects a response within 3 seconds for interactive requests.
-If your processing takes longer, immediately send an acknowledgment (200 OK) and then follow up with the actual result using response_url or chat.postMessage.
-I made this mistake early and users thought the app was crashing.
+Slack's docs are explicit that your app must reply to the HTTP POST with a 200 OK within 3 seconds of receiving the payload, or the user sees an error.
+If your processing takes longer, immediately send the acknowledgment and then follow up with the actual result using response_url or chat.postMessage.
+Note that response_url is not unlimited, a slash command can be answered up to 5 times within 30 minutes via that URL, so plan your follow-ups accordingly.
+I made the 3-second mistake early and users thought the app was crashing.

 Not handling workspace uninstalls.
 Teams will uninstall and reinstall your app.
 Handle the tokens_revoked and app_uninstalled events to clean up your database.
 Otherwise you'll have stale tokens and broken state everywhere.